Subsurface Gas Storage

 - multiscale modelling of geochemical and bio-reactive transport in sedimentary rocks for underground hydrogen storage

 - pore-scale flow visualisation and simulation of CO2 miscible injection for both CO2 storage and enhanced oil recovery.

-Read the Australian School of Petroleum and Energy Resources' vision for a whole system approach to the subsurface gas storage value chain.
+Read our vision for a whole system approach to the subsurface gas storage value chain.